sonusindhu/mark-one/guidelines/UserInteraction.md

 ### Overview
 A library of components and interaction rules consists of all the designed and styled parts of an interface and how they behave.

-Libraries foster consistentcy and productivity for development but also for the usability of the product.
+Libraries foster consistency and productivity for development but also for the usability of the product.

 A successful usability offers users:
 * Ease and competence in using the user interface during the first contact with the product.